 Definitely.
 It was written with special needs students in mind.
 The soon-to-be-released audiobook format of the text will be especially helpful.
 Many families report that their special needs students are enjoying language arts for the first time.

 Do you have any reviews I can read?

 Do you have any samples I can try?

 Is Grammar Galaxy something my student can do independently?

 Yes!
 Once your student is reading fluently at a 3rd grade level or above, the majority of the lesson can be done independently.
 The activity portion of each mission usually requires teacher involvement.
 Teachers can read the lessons to beginning readers.
 Lessons take about ten to fifteen minutes a day–perfect for busy parents and short attention spans.

 Can I use Grammar Galaxy as a supplement?

 Absolutely!
-Continue your phonics curriculum if your child is still developing as a reader and use it with other curriculum of your choice.
+Continue your phonics and handwriting curriculum if your child is still developing as a reader and writer, and use it with other curriculum of your choice.